 Schools and libraries across NV implemented it.
 Schools in other states and countries followed.

 In 2017, NV State’s Economic Development Department surveyed companies to identify needed STEM job skills.
 Data Analytics stood out as a STEM career path needing attention.
 The State teamed up with TMCC (Truckee Meadows Community College) to get the training in place.
 NCLab was identified as the partner to deliver the training.
-NCLab developed a Data Analytics training program.
-TMCC incorporated the training into its curriculum and pursued accreditation of the training.
-Some 25 students beta tested the training and it is now part of TMCC’s Workforce Development offerings.
+NCLab developed a college level Data Analyst career training program and TMCC incorporated the training into its curriculum.

 NCLab’s self-paced learn-by-doing platform has also become recognized as the place to go to solve industry-specific recruitment problems.
 Because NCLab training incorporates practical experience and verified learning as part of its training programs, it is uniquely qualified to help grow the available workforce for specific STEM careers.